 Note that being an accessory is also distinct from the Nevada crime of conspiracy.
 The legal definition of a conspiracy is when two or more people make an agreement to commit a crime.
 Meanwhile, a person may act as an accessory without making an agreement with anyone.

 Also, note that helping a murderer after the victim dies is considered acting as an accessory.
-But helping a murderer after the act of violence but before the victim dies is considered aiding and abetting the murder.
+But helping a murderer after the act of violence but before the victim dies is considered aiding and abetting the murder, or being an accessory to murder.

 Acting as an accessory may involve lying to the police.
 Consequently, a suspected accessory may face such additional charges as the following: